 Share reserve.
-Under the 2012 Plan, 1,122,663 shares of our common stock were reserved for issuance, subject to adjustment for stock splits and other similar changes in capitalization.
-This original share reserve was subsequently increased by our stockholders on April 24, 2013, July 30, 2013, December 16, 2015, February 22, 2016, November 1, 2017, November 14, 2018, July 31, 2019, February 5, 2020 and November 20, 2020, resulting in an aggregate total of shares of our common stock being reserved for issuance under the 2012 Plan.
+Under the 2012 Plan, as amended, an aggregate total of shares of our common stock were reserved for issuance, under the 2012 Plan, as adjusted.
 As of the date of this filing, our employees, directors and consultants hold outstanding stock options granted under the 2012 Plan for the purchase of up to shares of our common stock, with of those options vested as of such date.
 No other types of awards have been granted under the plan.